DeepBlueRobotics/training/docs/section-7/drivetrain-characterization.md

-This section covers a control method known as Drivetrain Characterization, as described in [this](https://drive.google.com/drive/folders/14UI1WPtFT9KvKjAHt90VEv66ovQtFDvc) paper.
-In this section, we will develop the Drivetrain Characterization formula along with various tests to determine the constants needed to make the formula work.
+This section covers a control method known as characterization, as described in [this](https://drive.google.com/drive/folders/14UI1WPtFT9KvKjAHt90VEv66ovQtFDvc) paper and in [WPIlib's documentation](https://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-characterization/index.html).
+In this section, we will develop the characterization formula for our drivetrain along with various tests to determine the constants needed to make the formula work.

 ## Developing the Drivetrain Characterization Formula
 Our previous method for driving the robot used the joystick values as a percentage of the maximum voltage we want to supply to the motors.
 But, let's say we wanted a more accurate control method - one based on math and physics.
 Drivetrain Characterization allows us to more accurately determine the voltage we should supply given a desired velocity and acceleration.
 This section will require an understanding of the concepts described in [Part 1](https://docs.google.com/presentation/d/14PnR4rYJ5rdAwwJBectMS4YYf6jHjcI0Y-uhp9_ridM/edit#slide=id.g253f61fe15_3_0) and [Part 2](https://docs.google.com/presentation/d/1bMCfHxcyumRmsPNsWSuRBEDfwZfm4lxp9J-wn77V3Ao/edit) of our basic electronic theory presentation.